oousmane/fao-AquaCrop/README.md

 ## Running the executable

-Download the ZIP file with the AquaCrop executable (v7.3) for Windows, Linux or macOS from the release page.
-Consult the reference manual (FAO website) for details about the AquaCrop stand-alone program.
+Download the ZIP file with the AquaCrop executable (v7.3) for Windows, Linux or macOS from the [Releases](https://github.com/un-fao/fao-AquaCrop/releases/tag/v7.3) page.
+Consult the reference manual ([FAO website](https://www.fao.org/aquacrop/en/)) for details about the AquaCrop stand-alone program.

 ## Installing AquaCrop-Py